rems-project/sail/doc/internals.md

    definitions of functions and datatypes.

-The interface by which the rest of Sail can interact with the type-checker and type annotations is strictly controlled by it's [mli interface](https://github.com/rems-project/sail/blob/sail2/src/type_check.mli) file.
+The interface by which the rest of Sail can interact with the type-checker and type annotations is strictly controlled by its [mli interface](https://github.com/rems-project/sail/blob/sail2/src/type_check.mli) file.
 We try to keep much of the type-checking internals as abstract as possible.